Disney Television Animation: 2003–2017: As a division of Disney Channel

 In January 2003, Disney initiated a reorganization of its theatrical and animation units to improve resource usage and continued focus on new characters and franchise development.
 Disney then transferred all Television Animation to Disney Channels Worldwide.
-In this reorganization, the Disney MovieToons/Disney Video Premieres unit move from Television Animation to Feature Animation.
+In this reorganization, the Disney MovieToons/Disney Video Premieres unit moved from Television Animation to Feature Animation.
 The studio was then renamed Disneytoon Studios.
 While Stainton took over as President of Disney Feature Animation from Schumacher, Blumberg returned to WDTVA as president.
 Kim Possible became the first cartoon produced by Disney Channel (as Jambalaya Studio produced The Proud Family for the network).

-Following the company's new shift in focus, in 2004, Disney formed a joint-venture with Jetix Europe N.V. labeled "Jetix Animation Concepts" to produce original shows worldwide.
-The three series include: Super Robot Monkey Team Hyperforce Go!, Get Ed, and Yin Yang Yo!.
-Along with four produced by SIP Animation: The Tofus, W.I.T.C.H., A.T.O.M., and Combo Niños.
-Jetix would typically air as a block on Toon Disney (and sister network ABC Family until August 31, 2006) in the U.S., or as channel internationally (depending on the region).
+In 2004, Walt Disney Television Animation formed a joint venture with partner Jetix Europe to produce animated series for the Jetix Europe-owned channels globally, titled Jetix Animation Concepts.
+Three shows were produced by WDTA under the banner: Super Robot Monkey Team Hyperforce Go!, Get Ed, and Yin Yang Yo!.

-Throughout the 2000s, Disney continued to create new animated Disney Channel (& Playhouse Disney) Originals such as Lilo & Stitch: The Series, Dave the Barbarian, Brandy & Mr. Whiskers, Mickey Mouse Clubhouse, My Friends Tigger & Pooh, and The Emperor's New School were in already in production.
+Throughout the 2000s, Disney continued to create new animated Disney Channel (and Playhouse Disney) Originals such as Lilo & Stitch: The Series, Dave the Barbarian, Brandy & Mr. Whiskers, Mickey Mouse Clubhouse, My Friends Tigger & Pooh, and The Emperor's New School were in already in production.
 At this point, animated series would have to be produced solely by the network's animation division.
 So Disney Channel began experimenting with newer animation techniques to reduce costs under the re-established Disney Channels Worldwide.